 The classification criteria above address management on the basis of the model results and the potential that a lake may be sensitive to shoreline development.
-Three other factors including measured phosphorus concentration, trends in phosphorus concentration (or water clarity as Secchi depth, or hypolimnetic dissolved oxygen content) and occurrence of bluegreen algal blooms are also considered in the management approach, not as criteria for classification, but as "triggers" to provide additional context in understanding lake dynamics and response.
-These triggers are based on measurement and observations which are:
+Three other factors including measured phosphorus concentration, trends in phosphorus concentration (or water clarity as Secchi depth, or hypolimnetic dissolved oxygen content) and occurrence of bluegreen algal blooms are also considered in the management approach, not as criteria for classification, but as "triggers" to provide additional context in understanding lake dynamics and the potential need for additional management response.
+These triggers are based on measurement and observations that:

-- obtained through the CGS program, are reviewed annually and which are therefore reliable, and - can be verified by lake residents and are therefore directly relevant to their experience.
+- Are obtained through the CGS water quality monitoring program, which is reviewed annually and therefore provides reliable data, and - Can be verified by lake residents and are therefore directly relevant to their experience.